yizhang82/yizhang82.github.io/_posts/2021-1-10-nes-emu-cpu.md

 > We'll look at memory access mode later.
 For now you'll just need to know they indicates where the actual data is coming from, while the instruction itself is the *operation*.
 Instruction typically supports different memory access modes so that it can operate on different data from different locations using different methods, whether it is register, memory, etc.

-In order to build the table, it's useful to visualize it by looking at the following table from [nesdev unofficial opcodes wiki]:
+In order to build the table, it's useful to visualize it by looking at the following table from [nesdev unofficial opcodes wiki](http://wiki.nesdev.com/w/index.php/CPU_unofficial_opcodes):

 ![img](/imgs/nes-emu-cpu-1.png)